 The National Household Survey (NHS) was distributed to a third of the households in Canada, compared to 20% of households for the Census Long Form.
-However, whereas the Census had an almost universal rate of response, the NHS had a 73.9% response rate across Canada, and 80.3% in the Montreal CMA.
+However, whereas the Census had an almost universal rate of response, the NHS had a 73.9% response rate across Canada.